 Galvin was another vital member of the 1980s team.
 He was signed from non-League football and played on the left, bringing non-stop running from deep positions to the team.
 He also had the ability to beat a man and deliver accurate crosses.
 He made over 260 appearances for Spurs and scored 31 goals as Spurs won successive FA Cups in the early ’80s and brought the 1984 UEFA Cup to White Hart Lane.

-Signed from West Ham United and scored on his debut against Watford.
+Signed from West Ham United also scored on his debut against Watford in August, 1985.
 He played in the 1991 FA Cup winning team on the right side of midfield.
 He was also part of the 1986-87 midfield quintet who created goalscoring opportunities for his cousin, Clive.
 A hard-working player, in eight seasons at White Hart Lane he made over 350 appearances and scored 28 goals.

 Signed in 1992 from Portsmouth, Anderton spent 12 years with the club.
 He made over 300 appearances for Spurs and scored 44 goals but it would have been many more but for frequent periods out with injury.
 A member of the 1999 League Cup winning team, at his best when free from injury, he was one of the best to play for Spurs.